Designer Modeling through Design Style Clustering: Designer Personas

-\textbf{Complex-balance: } This archetypical path focuses on building complex symmetric structures with a clear objective for the player and adapting the spaces with a balance of enemies and treasures.
+This archetypical path focuses on building complex symmetric shapes with a clear objective for the player and adapting the spaces with a balance of enemies and treasures.
 In general, the rooms created following this path are more unique and typically balanced.
-The sequence is denoted with a blue arrow in Figure \ref{fig:finalPaths}, and following the sequence \{8\textgreater3\textgreater6\}.
+The sequence is denoted with a blue arrow in Figure \ref{fig:finalPaths}, and following the sequence \{1\textgreater2\textgreater7\}.

-Furthermore, using these archetypical paths we can then categorize certain clusters as key clusters or being more relevant than others based on their contribution to the paths, their frequency, and their usage.
-Most of the paths go through or end in cluster 6 (``Balancing and optimizing'') and cluster 8 (``Main structural patterns''), which relate to rooms that have a more explicit mix between corridors and small chambers and a more clear structure, thus, it is understandable since the rooms in those clusters are or shaped as end rooms, as in the case of cluster 6, or structurally shaped to be “optimized” to a specific goal (E.g. dense bordered room or more challenging).
+Furthermore, using these archetypical paths, we can then categorize certain room style clusters as key clusters based on their contribution to the paths, their frequency, and their usage.
+Most of the paths go through or end in cluster 7 (``Balancing and optimizing'') and cluster 1 (``Main architectural patterns''), which relate to rooms that have a more explicit mix between corridors and small chambers, and more clear architecture.
+The rooms in those clusters are or shaped as end rooms, as in the case of cluster 7, or architecturally shaped to be “optimized” to a specific goal e.g. a dense bordered room.
+Similarly, most of the sequences start from cluster 0 ("Initial room shapes"), with $134$ out of the $180$ designs, which correlates to the type of designs encountered in that clusters.
+Thus, it is understandable that most of the archetypical paths pass through these three clusters.

-Finally, in Figure \ref{fig:archetypical-examples}, we present examples of each of the archetypical paths to show how would these paths look like in practice, further supporting our findings and path definitions.
+Nevertheless, it is the steps in-between that creates a clear differentiation between the archetypical paths, which is the benefit of observing the design process as a whole in the clustered room style space.
+For instance, in fig.~\ref{fig:finalPaths}, it can be observed that \textsc{Split central-focus} starts in the same room style cluster as three other paths, and tentatively ends in the same room style cluster as three other.
+However, the designs following \textsc{Split central-focus} are more different from the other trajectories, since it enters a room style cluster that is denser with several tile types in principle, and where designers seem to have a clearer goal.

+Moreover, in figure~\ref{fig:archetypical-examples}, we present examples of each of the designer personas by visualizing the sequence of steps done in representative design sessions, showing what these paths would look like in practice.
+Each visualization of a designer persona has the key design steps to the left, where each image is in a sequence: the first is the first edition of the designer, the last is the final edition, and the in-between represent entering a new room style cluster.

+Figure~\ref{fig:af} shows the \textsc{Architectural-focus}, where the designer first created the border of the room with a clear chamber division.
+As the designer adds and subsequently removes the boss, the design jumps to cluster 10, which is one of the possible branches, adding a high challenge.

+Figure~\ref{fig:go} shows the \textsc{Goal-Oriented}, where the designer sketched the main shape of the room followed by alternating between enemies, treasures, and walls to adjust the room towards the goal for the player.
+In this example, the designer ends the design close to cluster 9, with a disorganized placement of tiles and a less aesthetical room, but forming small choke areas balancing the placement of enemies and treasures.